bruceravel/demeter/documentation/Artemis/extended/ss.rst

 Number 2 is, in principle, the best choice.
-As an independently floated parameter, it's |sigma|\ :sup:`2` will account for the mean square vriation in path length **and** the effect of variation in t he scattering angle.
+As an independently floated parameter, it's |sigma|\ :sup:`2` will account for the mean square vriation in path length **and** the effect of variation in the scattering angle.
 Unfortunately, this parameter is likely not to be highly robust because it is only used for this one path.
 There just is not much information available to determine its proper value.
 And if